pashsunuwar/ims-starting-point/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat-tip to anyone whose code was used
+* Shout-out to anyone who helped you out
 * Inspiration
-* etc
+* etc.